YolfTypo3/SavLibraryKickstarterExamples/sav_library_kickstarter/Documentation/UsersManual/Index.rst

    .. figure:: ../Images/UsersManualManagingExtensionVersionsNotTheLatest.png

-Creating a new extension
+Creating a New Extension
 ========================

 See the tutorial section for more details.

-Copying an extension
+Copying an Extension
 ====================

 The kickstarter has a copy feature to duplicate extensions.
 Click on